 Why do guinea pigs need hay?

-Eating hay is an alien concept for us humans and yet to guinea pigs it’s their most favourite food!
+Eating hay is an alien concept for us humans and yet to guinea pigs it’s their favourite food!
 Whilst hay appears bland, tasteless and contains no nutritional value, it’s vital for the health of your guinea pig.

-Hay is actually a rich source of fiber for guinea pigs which helps with healthy digestion.
+Hay is actually a rich source of fibre for guinea pigs which helps with healthy digestion.
 It acts as a prebiotic and can assist your guinea pigs intestines during the breakdown of food.
 Hay also contains trace amounts of vitamins and minerals.

 Wears down teeth

 The most effective way is to provide plenty of hay.
 Chewing the hay stimulates normal chewing and dental wear patterns.
 This also helps decrease the risk of dental disease.
-Every cage or hutch should contain fresh hay along with some wooden chews, to assist your guinea pig with wearing down its teeth.
+Every cage or hutch should contain fresh hay along with some wooden chews to assist your guinea pig with wearing down its teeth.